djosnevie/myportofolio/README.md

-# Djodjo Kabongo - Portofolio
+# Djodjo Kabongo - Porfolio

 ## Description
-This is my personnal portofolio
+This is my personnal porfolio